The churches of Christ Greet You (Romans

 1 Thessalonians

-But we are “not the only ones” who teach this; and to be honest, we
+But “we are not the only ones” who teach this; and to be honest, we

-goals than many of our own!
+many of our

 We are not the only ones that stress the importance of benevolent

-work
+work and

-and evangelistic work to relieve human suffering as we share the Gospel
+evangelistic work to relieve human suffering as we share the Gospel

-with
+with the

-the lost.
+lost.

-Acts 8:4 - People
+Acts 8:1-4 - People

-preached even when they were prosecuted.
+even when they were persecuted.

 Mark